 Litters from two HSDAA Certified parents are automatically eligible for registration with

 HSDAA provided that the breeder is an HSDAA member at the time of registration.
 (Effective

-least one owner of the sire.
+owner of the sire.
 Owner(s) or lessee(s) of the bitch at the time of whelping shall be considered

 breeder(s) and litter owner(s) of record.
-Upon receipt of completed
+Upon receipt of completed application and fee,

-existing policy concerning the interbreeding of Havana Silk Dogs with any other breed, effective July 31,
+policy concerning the interbreeding of Havana Silk Dogs with any other breed, effective July 31,

-2011, all living puppies in a litter must be listed on the litter registration
+2011, all living puppies in a litter must be listed on the litter registration application; only those

 To promote genetic diversity in the Havana Silk Dog breed, a breeding between a certified

-litter through the foreign/foundation program will be permitted under the
+litter through the foreign/foundation program will be permitted under the following conditions:

 a) That the dog/bitch has passed similar health testing required for our breed as